 For women giving birth in developing countries, these statistics can be life changing.
 Vacuum, forceps and c-section births are not without risks, even in the most modern hospitals.
 The CUB can help facilitate and support women giving birth in an upright position, whether in a rural developing country or a bustling metropolitan city.

 The CUB only went on sale last year and has already made its way to hospitals and individuals in Australia, the US, the UK, Norway, Iceland, South Africa, China, India and more.

-McNamara has had the opportunity to not only develop a useful birthing tool — she’s also been able to help spread the midwifery model of care.
-India, China and other countries are beginning to adopt the midwifery model of care, which is a huge improvement from the non-evidenced based practice of confining women to their beds during labour.
+McNamara has had the opportunity to not only develop a useful birthing tool — she's also been able to help spread the midwifery model of care for hospital based births.
+Hospitals in India, China and other countries are beginning to get on board with the midwifery model of care, which is a huge improvement from the non-evidenced based practice of confining women to their beds during labour.

 McNamara has also been involved in sending teams of midwives to Chinese hospitals.
 These midwives spend three to six months training nurses in midwifery skills and how to use the CUB to facilitate upright birth.
 As China's new two-child policy unfolds, the subsequent rise in births means the arrival of midwifery training will be very timely and valuable.

 A privately funded hospital in Hyderabad, India, is using the CUB to transform lives as it trains local women to provide midwifery care.
 Current obstetric practices in some Indian hospitals have left women feeling less than human during their birthing experience.
 Birthing women are known to be strapped down and even slapped during labour.
 McNamara's invention and the midwifery training program have the potential to save and transform the lives of these birthing women.

 What Makes The CUB Different From A Traditional Birthing Stool?